25 Best Internships for High School Students in 2025

 Ages: 16-18

-The Smithsonian Office of Internships provides high school students the opportunity to gain experience in the world’s largest museum, education, and research institution.
-There are a variety of virtual, hybrid, and in-person internship opportunities across the various different museums such as the National Museum of Natural History, National Portrait Museum, and National Museum of the American Indian, and a variety of others.
+The Smithsonian Office of Internships offers high school students valuable experience at the world’s largest museum, education, and research complex.
+Students can choose from a range of virtual, hybrid, and in-person internships across institutions like the National Museum of Natural History, the National Portrait Gallery, the National Museum of the American Indian, and more.

 Ages: 16-18